graphistry/graphistry-cli/docs/telemetry.md

 Graphistry services push their telemetry data to the [opentelemetry-collector](https://opentelemetry.io/docs/collector/) service (alias `otel-collector`) and this will forward the data to any observability tool that is compatible with the OpenTelemetry standard (e.g. Prometheus, Jaeger, Grafana Cloud, etc.).

+Graphistry can be deployed alongside the packaged Graphistry Local Telemetry Suite, which includes Prometheus, Jaeger, and Grafana services.

 ## Usage

 By default, the telemetry services are disabled.
 To enable, set `ENABLE_OPEN_TELEMETRY=true` in `$GRAPHISTRY_HOME/data/config/telemetry.env`.